 What is the Central Court of Knossos?

 The Central Court is the great open courtyard that forms the heart of the Palace of Knossos and the key to its whole design.
-It is a large rectangular paved space, open to the sky, around which the entire sprawling palace, with its hundreds of rooms across multiple wings and storeys, was arranged.
-This courtyard-centred plan is the defining feature of the Minoan palaces, and at Knossos the Central Court is the largest and most important example.
+It is a large rectangular paved space, open to the sky, roughly fifty metres long and twenty-five wide, around which the entire sprawling palace, with its hundreds of rooms across multiple wings and storeys, was arranged.
+This courtyard-centred plan is the defining feature of the Minoan palaces, shared with Phaistos, Malia and Zakros, and at Knossos the Central Court is the largest and most important example.
+It served as the ceremonial and social heart of the palace, the open space around which the wings were organised and through which all movement flowed.

 Was bull-leaping held in the Central Court of Knossos?

 One of the most popular ideas about the Central Court is that it was the arena for bull-leaping, the spectacular Minoan ritual sport shown in the famous Knossos frescoes, in which athletes grasped the horns of a charging bull and vaulted over its back.
 In this reconstruction, the bull-leaping took place in the court while spectators watched from the surrounding wings, balconies and upper storeys.
-The idea is attractive and widely repeated, and it fits the central importance of the bull in Minoan religion and the prominence of bull-leaping in Minoan art.
+The idea is attractive and fits the central importance of the bull in Minoan religion and the prominence of bull-leaping in Minoan art.
+It is debated, though, because the hard stone pavement and the dimensions of the court raise practical questions, so some scholars suggest the ritual took place elsewhere.
+The link remains plausible but unproven.

 What rooms surround the Central Court at Knossos?

 The rooms surrounding the Central Court are the most important in the whole palace.
-On the west side lay the main ceremonial and religious rooms, including the famous Throne Room with its gypsum throne and griffin frescoes, tripartite shrines and the long storage magazines behind, fronted by a grand, formal facade onto the court.
-On the east side, reached via the Grand Staircase descending the hillside, lay the royal apartments, the private residential quarters including the King’s Hall and the Queen’s Megaron.
-Pillar halls, monumental staircases, porticoes and corridors also opened onto or led from the court.
+On the west side lay the main ceremonial and religious rooms, including the famous Throne Room with its gypsum throne and griffin frescoes, the tripartite shrine, the pillar crypts and the long storage magazines behind, fronted by a grand, formal facade onto the court.
+On the east side, reached via the Grand Staircase descending the hillside, lay the royal apartments, the private residential quarters including the King’s Hall and the Queen’s Megaron with its dolphin fresco.
+Pillar halls, monumental staircases, porticoes and corridors also opened onto or led from the court, so the whole palace was knitted together around this single central space.